-From the saddle after passing thru the gate on the well-defined trail continue on westward for about 1/2 a mile descending gradually to the 2 fork crossing of Oak Creek.
-Just west of the double-crossing on your climb out of Oak Creek there is a trail JCT.
-The faint left branch marked by cairns is the continuation of the E. Divide trail, you'll want to take the right fork.
-Strangely this is marked Sycamore trail #278.
-Don't ask me what happened to the Tortilla trail here but continue west and up on this trail.
-After a short time you'll encounter a water tank which your tempted to think is Mud spring which it's not.
-This area is the worst with cattle trails and care must be taken in choosing the right route.
-Stay about 150' to the south of the tank and continue heading west and you should find the trail.
-A few minutes after this tank you will come to another trail intersection by a corral, this is Mud spring, the spring is located behind the corral up hill a little bit.
-To this point you've gone about 2 miles from your vehicle and this is the Tortilla trail/Sycamore trail intersection, take the left trail (south) which is the Tortilla.
-After about 2-5 minutes hiking thru level grazing pastures you will see a faint trail branching to your right marked by cairns, take this branch.
-It's temping not to since your on a real good definable trail, we did and had to backtrack losing 1/2 hours time after meeting up again with the E. Divide trail.
-From this faint JCT you'll suffer for the next mile+ climbing a rocky ridge to a saddle, which is the entrance to Sycamore Canyon.
-Prior to this saddle you will get your last views of the Pinaleno's and you will have to pass thru either 1 or 2 cowboy fences.
+From the saddle, after passing thru the gate on the well-defined trail, continue westward for about 1/2 a mile, descending gradually to the 2 fork crossing of Oak Creek.
+Just west of the double-crossing on your climb out of Oak Creek, there is a trail JCT.
+The faint left branch marked by cairns is the continuation of the E. Divide trail.
+You'll want to take the right fork.
+Strangely this is marked Sycamore Trail #278.
+Don't ask me what happened to the Tortilla Trail here but continue west and up on this trail.
+After a short time, you'll encounter a water tank that you're tempted to think is Mud Spring, which it's not.
+This area is the worst with cattle trails, and care must be taken in choosing the right route.
+Stay about 150' to the south of the tank and continue heading west, and you should find the trail.
+A few minutes after this tank, you will come to another trail intersection by a corral.
+This is Mud spring, and the spring is located behind the corral uphill a little bit.
+To this point, you've gone about 2 miles from your vehicle, and this is the Tortilla trail/Sycamore trail intersection, take the left trail (south), which is the Tortilla.
+After about 2-5 minutes hiking thru level grazing pastures, you will see a faint trail branching to your right marked by cairns.
+Take this branch.
+It's tempting not to since you're on a real good definable trail.
+We did and had to backtrack, losing 1/2 hours after meeting up again with the E. Divide trail.
+From this faint JCT, you'll suffer for the next mile+ climbing a rocky ridge to a saddle, which is the entrance to Sycamore Canyon.
+Before this saddle, you will get your last views of the Pinaleno's, and you will have to pass thru either 1 or 2 cowboy fences.
 This saddle is about 1.25 miles from Mud Spring.

-I won't get into what's at Powers Garden so you can be as surprised as we were.
-I must say it's well worth the trip and I plan on doing this again and again.
+I won't get into what's at Powers Garden, so you can be as surprised as we were.
+I must say it's well worth the trip, and I plan on doing this again and again.